-At the basin scale, the urban waste water sector generates about 220,000 tons per year BOD and 490,000 tons per year COD discharges into the surface water bodies of the Danube Basin (reference year: 2011/2012).
-The direct industrial emissions of organic substances total up to ca. 56,000 tons per year COD for the reference year (2012).
-This means an overall COD emissions of 550,000 tons per year, out of which 89% are released by the urban waste water sector.
-More than 60% of the surface water emissions via urban waste water stem from agglomerations with existing sewer systems but without treatment.
-Taking into account that these agglomerations represent only 8% of the total PE and 7% of the total number of agglomerations in the basin, implementation of measures for a relatively small proportion of the agglomerations can result in substantial progress.
-However, 34% of the agglomerations (representing 17% of the PE) have no collection systems which should be constructed together with appropriate treatment in the future.
-Twenty-seven percent of the total PE of the basin need further infrastructural development aiming to achieve at least biological treatment.
+At the basin scale, the urban waste water sector generates about 280,000 tons per year BOD and 670,000 tons per year COD discharges into the surface water bodies of the Danube Basin (reference year: 2009/2010).
+The direct industrial emissions of organic substances total up to ca. 48,000 tons per year COD for the reference year (2010/2011).
+This means an overall COD emissions of 720,000 tons per year, out of which 93% are released by the urban waste water sector.
+More than two third of the surface water emissions via urban waste water stem from agglomerations with existing sewer systems but without treatment.
+Taking into account that these agglomerations represent only 13% of the total PE and 10% of the total number of agglomerations in the basin, implementation of measures for a relatively small proportion of the agglomerations can result in substantial progress.
+However, about 40% of the agglomerations (representing 11% of the PE) have no collection systems which should be constructed together with appropriate treatment in the future.

 Comparing the actual figures of the waste water sector to those of the 1st DRBM Plan, remarkable reduction of the organic pollution can be recognised according to the reported data.
 For the reference year (2005/2006) of the first DRBM Plan 480,000 tons per year BOD and 1,040,000 tons per year COD pollution were reported via urban waste water discharges (excluding the agglomerations without collection system and therefore without direct discharges into surface waters).
-The recently reported emissions are significantly lower, the BOD and COD discharge reduction rates are 54% and 53%, respectively.
-The reported industrial emissions increased by 30% in comparison to the reference year (2006) of the 1st DRBM Plan which is likely to be a consequence of the better data availability and extended reporting through the E-PRTR system.
+The recently reported emissions are significantly lower, the BOD and COD discharge reduction rates are 41% and 36%, respectively.
+The reported industrial emissions also decreased by 60% in comparison to the reference year (2006) of the 1st DRBM Plan.